-6.60.
+7.106.
 The issues of Energy infrastructure, Community and cultural infrastructure, and Telecommunications infrastructure, were not discussed in detail with neighbouring authorities or prescribed bodies, although they have not been identified as strategic, cross-boundary issues in the past.

-7. Statements of Common Ground
+8. Statements of Common Ground

-- 7.1.
+- 8.1.
 Paragraph 27 of the NPPF introduced since 2018 (as part of the DtC process) a requirement for strategic policy-making authorities to, 'prepare and maintain one or more statements of common ground (SoCG).'
 The purpose of the SoCG is to document strategic cross-boundary matters and progress in cooperating to address them.
 It demonstrates that the Local Plan is based on effective and ongoing cooperation and that LPAs have sought to produce strategies that as far as possible are based on agreements with other authorities.
-The SoCG should be produced, published, and kept up to date by the signatory authorities as an accessible and public record of where agreements have or have not been reached on cross-boundary strategic issues. - 7.2.
-The Council will prepare a, or a number of, SoCG with neighbouring authorities and will, where necessary and where directed, undertake additional SoCG with any other bodies following the consultation on the Publication Local Plan (Regulation 19), when the position with respect to agreed and unresolved issues will be clearer. - 7.3.
-The Council has already, where relevant, signed up to a number of SoCG with neighbouring authorities relating to their Local Plan preparation processes.
+The SoCG should be produced, published, and kept up to date by the signatory authorities as an accessible and public record of where agreements have or have not been reached on cross-boundary strategic issues. - 8.2.
+The Council is preparing a number of SoCG with neighbouring authorities and other organisations and will, where necessary and where directed, undertake additional SoCG with any other bodies following the consultation on the Publication Local Plan (Regulation 19), when the position with respect to agreed and unresolved issues will be clearer, and this will continue after submission and during the Examination process. - 8.3.
+The Council has already, where relevant, signed up to a number of SoCG with neighbouring authorities relating to their Local Plan preparation processes (Hounslow, Spelthorne, Wandsworth and Elmbridge).
 These will provide a starting point for matters to address and also demonstrate ongoing active engagement at key milestones in the preparation of other's Local Plans.